Gourav-Jangra/16-Bit_Ripple_Carry_Adder/README.md

 Figure 1 : Code & schematic of a full adder using gates

+Now, 4 bit Ripple carry adder is just instatiation of four 1 bit full adders.

 ![RTL Design of 16 Bit Adder](https://imgur.com/DjYzT3u.png)

 ![RTL Design of 16 Bit Adder](https://imgur.com/A8ZObEn.png)

 Figure 2 : Code & schematic of a 4 bit rippple carry adder using 1 Bit Full Adder

+Simillarilyinstantiation is done here to get our final schematic along with some externel status flag generation circuits.

 ![RTL Design of 16 Bit Adder](https://imgur.com/II3JqX6.png)